kartavyakhurana/PhotoBazaar/README.md

-# site is live at: https://photo-bazaar.netlify.app/
+# Site is live at: https://photo-bazaar.netlify.app/